darkb0ts/Simple-Task-Manager-using-Golang/README.md

 5. Remove a task with `./task-manager remove 1`.
 6. Tasks are saved to `data/tasks.json` and will persist between program runs.

-This project provides a basic understanding of building a command-line application in Go, managing tasks, and saving data to a JSON file.
-You can expand it further by adding features like input validation, error handling, and more advanced task management functionalities.

 ``` Usage CMD
 $ ./task-manager -h